CyanSalt/vite-plugin-legacy-swc/README.md

 *\* In my current tests, `@vitejs/plugin-legacy` does not generate source maps for legacy chunks correctly, so the asset size statistics exclude the source maps.*

+> [!WARNING]
-**WARNING: This package is not yet stable.
-Please take special care before using it in a production environment.**
+> This package is not yet stable.
+Please take special care before using it in a production environment.

 ---